ippontech/blog-usa/posts/istio-architectures-generated-by-jhipster.md

 Depending on the needs, the two points above can be acceptable but I propose below an architecture that is coherent with Istio while still preserving the additional features of the classic JHipster architecture.

-# An ideal architecture ?
+# An ideal architecture?
-Disclaimer: Currently, JHipster does not know (yet?) how to tenerate this architecture directly.
+Disclaimer: as of today, JHipster does not know (yet?) how to generate this architecture directly.
 It can be seen below that this would probably involve making specific changes to the generated code of the gateway that would only make sense for this particular case.

 ![Istio-Remastered](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/12/Istio-Remastered.png)